CrazyFedde/docs/placeholders.md

 <a name="userid"></a>
 ### %userid%

-Gets the id of the user that triggered the the message.
+Gets the id of the user that triggered the message.

 #### Example